0xPolygonMiden/miden-vm/docs/src/design/stack/io_ops.md

 # Input / output operations
-In this section we describe the AIR constraint for Miden VM input / output operations.
+In this section we describe the AIR constraints for Miden VM input / output operations.
 These operations move values between the stack and other components of the VM such as program code (i.e., decoder), memory, and advice provider.

 ### PUSH
 The `PUSH` operation pushes the provided immediate value onto the stack (i.e., sets the value of $s_0$ register).
 Currently, it is the only operation in Miden VM which carries an immediate value.
 The semantics of this operation are explained in the [decoder section](../decoder/main.html#handling-immediate-values).